scuzzydude/asimov/asimov.md

 *La Ruidosa Chalupa*[^12] appears from a cloud of dry ice and sings the song.
 Eight women in the crowd faint.
 The actor arrives on stage and makes a few jokes about everybody getting older and acknowledges how much *Titanic* had really meant for their career.

 A representative of The Foundation comes on stage and explains how the Scoot works and the risks involved, and all the details needed for someone to legally participate.
-Hundreds of attendees line up to submit their identification and pledge to The Foundation so that they may show the world their appreciation of *Titanic*.
+Hundreds of attendees line up to validate their identification and pledge to The Foundation so that they may show the world their appreciation of *Titanic*.

-The next day, Zoey's ISO is fully subscribed to the asimov equivalent of \$100 Million.
+The next day, Zoey's Scoot is staked to the asimov equivalent of \$100 Million.
 Enough to make a CGI movie, not enough to build the ship.

 The Internet almost crashes.
 People troll this crazy lady, calling her plan ridiculous.
 Smarty pants Finnish techno-dweebs deride her plan as impossible and a fraud.
 One particularly geeky billionaire engineer points out that Zoey's plan is difficult, but not impossible.
 With a large enough towed array of floating solar panels, it was possible to generate enough power to propel a ship, though the battery size needed to "steam" through the night might be impractical, since one must consider the drag of the tow.